fengbintu/Neural-Networks-on-Silicon/README.md

 # Neural Networks on Silicon

 My name is Fengbin Tu.
 I'm currently working with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html), as a postdoctoral researcher at the Electrical and Computer Engineering Department, UCSB.
 Before joining UCSB, I received my Ph.D. degree from the Institute of Microelectronics, Tsinghua University.
 For more informantion about me and my research, you can go to [my homepage](https://fengbintu.github.io/).
-One of my research interests is architecture design for deep learning.
+My main research interest is architecture design for deep learning.
 This is an exciting field where fresh ideas come out every day, so I'm collecting works on related topics.
 Welcome to join us!

 ## Table of Contents
  - [My Contributions](#my-contributions)